nathanreyes/v-calendar/docs/docs/datepicker/time-rules.md

 ## Object Rules

-Finally, a rule may be an object with the following definition.
+A rule may be an object with the following definition.

 ```ts
 interface NumberRuleConfig {